project-oak/oak/README.md

 When a client needs to perform a computation, it connects to the Scheduling Service over gRPC and sends a request containing details about the Oak Module to load, and any associated policies.
-The Scheduling Service itself is not part of the Trusted Computing Base, and therefore must be considered untrusted by the client, i.e. the scheduling service is assumed to be able to modify any (part of) scheduling requests.
+The Scheduling Service itself is not part of the TCB, and therefore must be considered untrusted by the client, i.e. the scheduling service is assumed to be able to modify any (part of) scheduling requests.

 In response to a scheduling request, the Scheduling Service sends back to the caller details about the gRPC endpoint of the newly created enclave, initialised with the module and policies specified.

+All of this is handled by the `oak_schedule` command-line tool.

+TODO: Implement `oak_schedule`.

 ### Execution Service

 Once a new enclave is initialised and its endpoint available, a client connects to it using an authenticated and attested channel.
-The attestation proves to the client that the remote enclave is indeed running a genuine Oak VM.
+The attestation proves to the client that the remote enclave is indeed running a genuine Oak VM, and the Oak VM itself may prove additional details about the business logic and its properties.

 ## Capabilities